mattdanielbrown/gatsby-theme-portfolio-are.na/README.md

-# Gatsby Theme Portfolio Are.na
+# Gatsby Theme Portfolio are.na

 A Gatsby theme for creating a portfolio with [are.na](https://are.na/)